japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.ignoreMissingFiles](SQLConf.md#ignoreMissingFiles) method to access the current value.

-## <span id="spark.sql.files.maxRecordsPerFile"> spark.sql.files.maxRecordsPerFile

-Maximum number of records to write out to a single file.
-If this value is `0` or negative, there is no limit.

-Default: `0`

-Use [SQLConf.maxRecordsPerFile](SQLConf.md#maxRecordsPerFile) method to access the current value.

 ## <span id="spark.sql.inMemoryColumnarStorage.compressed"> spark.sql.inMemoryColumnarStorage.compressed

 When enabled, Spark SQL will automatically select a compression codec for each column based on statistics of the data.